usaarhat/wwc/resources/completed-notebooks/nltk-session-2-complete.md

 HTML('<iframe src=http://www.ozpolitic.com/forum/YaBB.pl?board=global width=700 height=350></iframe>')
 ```

-This file is available online, at the [ResBaz GitHub](https://github.com/resbaz/nltk).
+This file is available online, at the Research Platforms [GitHub](https://github.com/resbaz/nltk).
 We can ask Python to get it for us.

 > Later in the course, we'll discuss how to extract data from the Web and turn this data into a corpus.